-We know colleagues who’ve trained in EMDR and never quite got going with it, and those who do use it but, especially when working with clients presenting with more complex dysfunction rooted in childhood experiences of attachment to primary caregivers, find themselves at times constrained by what can be misunderstood as standard protocol rigidity.
+We know many too who do use it but, especially when working with clients presenting with more complex dysfunction rooted in childhood experiences of attachment to primary caregivers, find themselves at times constrained by what can be misunderstood as Standard Protocol rigidity.

-The Standard EMDR Protocol, with its sequencing of cognitions negative and positive, its numbering of a PC’s validity and of the intensity of a client’s emotions (the VoC), has its important place in the treatment of single-incident adult PTSD – and as the standardised approach that unites those working with EMDR around the world.
+The Standard EMDR Protocol, with its sequencing of cognitions negative and positive, its numbering of a PC’s validity and of the intensity of a client’s emotions (the VoC), has its important research-based place in the treatment of single-incident adult PTSD – and as the standardised approach that unites those working with EMDR around the world.

 If these thoughts capture either your own experience of EMDR as therapist, or indeed your concerns as a client, then we’ll be delighted either to work with you in therapy (contact us via our Braynework psychotherapy website) or to coach, train and inspire you to take your EMDR practice to a higher – or perhaps deeper – level.

 Do get in touch if you’d like to know more.

 Mark, Jutta and the EMDR Focus team.